Installation

 4. Configure Your Models (Optional)

-If you want to automatically load the Asset Connect functionality when retrieving entities from your models, you can add the UseAssetConnectModelTrait
+If you want to automatically load the Asset Connect functionality when retrieving entities from your models, you can add the UseAssetConnectModelTrait to your models:

 <?php